- Home

 aka: AI Model, ML Model

-The trained AI system that contains all the patterns it learned from data.
-Think of it as the 'brain' that makes predictions or decisions.
+The trained AI system that contains all the patterns and knowledge learned from data.
+It's the end product of training—the 'brain' that takes inputs and produces predictions, decisions, or generated content.

 O